Written by Aarav Gupta, grade 9 student.

 Let’s start with pollution:

-The pollution problem of North India mainly Punjab, Haryana and Delhi is more than the Diwali crackers, industrial pollution and vehicle discharge of something, especially gas or radiation.
+The pollution problem of North India mainly Punjab, Haryana and Delhi is more than the Diwali crackers, industrial pollution and vehicle emissions.
 This is partly true but there is more to it.
 The pollution problem in these regions is also because of the burning of rice waste.
 The government of Punjab issued the (The Punjab Preservation of Subsoil Water Act) in 2009 which directs a 6 week of delay in the sowing of rice.
 This was for the preservation of water tables and it was because after this duration the most severe phase of evaporation in the soil is over.

 However this act comes with its cons.
 Since the production of rice is delayed by 6 weeks the farmers are already late to grow the Rabi crop of the season.
 They don’t have the time to deal with the rice remains and as a result burn it.
 The burning of these lead to pollution.
 All of this can be dealt by scrapping the existing law.